-Established in 1867 by Gerard Adriaan Heineken, the former Heineken brewery in Amsterdam is another great place to visit, especially for the brand’s lovers.
+Established in 1867 by Gerard Adriaan Heineken, the former Heineken brewery in Amsterdam is another excellent place to visit, especially for the brand’s lovers.

-Take the tour and learn more about the world’s number one beer, how it was initially brewed in those early years, as well as the importance of the brand to the people of Amsterdam.
+Take the tour and learn more about the world’s number one beer, how it was initially brewed in those early years, and the importance of the brand to the people of Amsterdam.

-If you are one of those beer lovers, or just want to learn about the history behind the Heineken brand, this is an excellent tour when you visit Amsterdam.
+If you are one of those beer lovers or want to learn about the history behind the Heineken brand, this is an excellent tour when you visit Amsterdam.